Zhenfan Commandery

-Four Commanderies of Han with Jin in 106 BC.
-Zhenfan is coloured as purple in this map.
+Zhenfan Commandery (purple) alongside the other Han commanderies in the region (100 BCE).

 The Zhenfan Commandery was one of the Four Commanderies of the Chinese Han dynasty located on the Korean Peninsula.
-It existed between 108 BC and 82 BC.
+It existed between 108 BCE to 82 BCE.

 History

-In 108 BC, the Zhenfan Commandery was established under Youzhou by the Han dynasty.
+In 108 BCE, the Zhenfan Commandery was established under Youzhou by the Han dynasty.

-According to Maolingshu (茂陵書) compiled in the Han dynasty, the Zhenfan Commandery consisted of fifteen counties each, and was ruled from the Sa (Hanja:霅) county, which was 3,000 km from Chang’an.
+According to Maolingshu (茂陵書) compiled in the Han dynasty, the Zhenfan Commandery consisted of fifteen counties each, and was ruled from the Sa (Hanja: 霅) county, which was 3,000 km from Chang’an.
 Its territorial jurisdiction is unclear.
-In 82 BC, Zhenfan Commandery was abolished.
+In 82 BCE, Zhenfan Commandery was abolished.

 Controversy

 There are two theories for the location of the Zhenfan Commandery.
 One theory has it located in the north of the Korean peninsula and the other further south.
 In the academic community, the southern theory is preferred.
 However, there are also some views that the Zhenfan Commandery was in the Gyeongsang Province, Chungcheong Province or in the southern part of Korea which includes the Gyeongsang Province and Jeolla Province.